SciCompMod/memilio/pycode/memilio-surrogatemodel/README.md

 - `models`: models for different specific tasks Currently we have the following models:
    - `ode_secir_simple`: A simple model allowing for asymptomatic as well as symptomatic infection not stratified by age groups.
+   - `ode_secir_groups`: A model allowing for asymptomatic as well as symptomatic infection stratified by age groups and one damping.

      Each model folder contains the following files:
      - `data_generation`: data generated from expert model simulation.